 - Heat a large pan over medium heat.
 Add the sausage and cook just until it browns (it can still be raw in the middle), about 5 minutes.
 Transfer to a plate.

-- Add the tomato paste and cook for 30 seconds to 1 minute to cook off the raw flavor, stirring constantly.
+- Add the tomato paste and cook for 30 seconds to cook off the raw flavor, stirring constantly.
 Add the oregano and red pepper flakes and give them a quick, 30-second stir.
-Add the wine and simmer it for 2-3 minutes to cook off the alcohol.
+Add the wine and simmer for 3 minutes to cook off some of the alcohol.

 - Pour in the diced tomatoes with their juices, the remaining ¼ teaspoon salt, and simmer the tomatoes for a few minutes until softened.
-Use a potato masher to gently press the tomatoes into the pan and help them tenderize.
-Add the sausage back in, and cook for 8-10 minutes more so the sausage cooks all thecompletelygh.
+Add the sausage back in, and cook for 8-10 minutes more so the sausage cooks completely through.

 - Remove the pan from the heat and garnish it with the parsley and basil.
-I recommend serving this as a sandwich on Italian or French bread, ciabatta, or a good, crusty roll.
 Enjoy!